open-webui/open-webui/README.md

 #### Installing with Docker 🐳

-- **Important:** When using Docker to install Ollama Web UI, make sure to include the `-v ollama-webui:/app/backend/data` in your Docker command.
+- **Important:** When using Docker to install Open WebUI, make sure to include the `-v ollama-webui:/app/backend/data` in your Docker command.
 This step is crucial as it ensures your database is properly mounted and prevents any loss of data.

 - **If Ollama is on your computer**, use this command: